 With regards to history, I was intrigued by Voltaire’s declaration that Prangins was a great castle but that the architect ‘a oublié d’y faire un jardin’ (forgot to create a garden).
 The French philosopher of the Enlightenment wrote this in his 24 March 1755 letter to Mr Thieriot12, after residing at Prangins for three months from December 1754.
 At this time of year, he didn’t see the kitchen garden at the peak of its productive season.
 However, why didn’t he mention its existence?

+There are other questions I would like to explore further.
 I liked Prangins garden curator Bernard Messerli’s humorous comment about the revocation of the Edict of Nantes by French king Louis XIV in 1685, which entailed many Protestants to emigrate.
 In his ‘Côté Jardin’ collection of short texts, we read: ‘J’ai presque envie de remercier ce roi qui a eu la gentillesse de nous envoyer la crème de ses sujets’13 (I almost feel like saying thank you to this king who was kind enough to send us the crème de la crème of his subjects).
 He was referring to the Huguenots who brought the cardon argenté épineux de Plainpalais to Switzerland.
 This edible kind of thistle has since gained Protected Designation of Origin status14 and is one of the four emblematic plants presented in Prangins’ garden interpretation centre.

 Beyond providing evidence of a side effect of religious intolerance, this case triggered my interest in the development of horticultural practices across countries.
 Did Prangins benefit from other influences throughout history and to what extent today’s activities of the Swiss National Museum cross borders?